llvm/circt/README.md

 # "CIRCT" / Circuit IR Compilers and Tools

 This is an experimental repository, applying the MLIR/LLVM approach to building modular tools for hardware design.
+A longer [charter document is here](docs/Charter.md).

 "CIRCT" stands for "Circuit IR Compilers and Tools".
 One might also interpret it as the recursively as "CIRCT IR Compiler and Tools".
 The T can be further